 - Recognizing the importance of being responsive to fixing infrastructure deficiencies that impact residents’ lives – and with the recent experience with the torrential rains associated with Hurricane Harvey, the City funded several drainage studies in FY18 that looked at how drainage in the City could be further improved.
 These studies are just one way the City is committed to protecting residents and their property.
 As a result of those studies and the City’s continued commitment to aggressively investing in improvements to protect you and your property, the FY19 budget and five-year Capital Improvement program includes more than $43 million for drainage projects – exceeding the $35 million invested in drainage over the previous five years.
 As part of the overall process, the drainage projects have been prioritized and synchronized with other projects to ensure they will have the most meaningful impact and are completed as efficiently as possible.

 - For a look at how these projects were prioritized, please see the Drainage project ranking done by Engineering in preparation for the FY19-23 CIP recommendation.

 Mobility (Streets & Traffic)

 - Mobility improvements are a priority of Sugar Land residents– and the City is committed to a multi-faceted approach through capital projects and cutting-edge technology to reduce the amount of time residents spend in their cars.
-As such, the FY19 proposed CIP includes construction of a Triple Left Turn on State Highway 6 northbound at US 59 funded through revenues received from the Safe Light Sugar Land program.
+As such, the FY19 CIP includes construction of a Triple Left Turn on State Highway 6 northbound at US 59 funded through revenues received from the Safe Light Sugar Land program.